cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

 </figure>

-### ☑ the .genmodel base package is specified
+### ☑ The .genmodel base package is specified

-The `base package` property in the *.genmodel* file as it drives your Java namespace.
+Set the `base package` property in the *.genmodel* file as it drives your Java namespace.
 You should **never introduce empty EPackages** to get the Java namespace result you want but instead you should use the `base package` property.

 <figure>
     <a href="{{ site.url }}/images/blog/basepackage.png"><img src="{{ site.url }}/images/blog/basepackage.png"></a>